iminstuckrn/ChecklistAtcoder/README.md

-# Just a normal checklist about the Competitive Programming problem at Atcoder!
+# Just a normal checklist of Competitive Programming problems at Atcoder!